-The 2017 programme will be announced on Wednesday 15 March.
-Tickets will be available to everyone to book from Saturday 25 March.
+The 2018 programme will be announced in Spring 2018.
+Tickets will be available to everyone to book in Spring 2018.
 Make sure that you join our mailing list here to receive information as soon as it’s available.
 You can also follow us on Twitter, or like us on Facebook for insights and news about the International Festival throughout the year.

 What are the future Edinburgh International Festival dates?

 Provisional dates for the International Festival in forthcoming years are listed below.

 2019 - 2-26 August

 2020 - 7-31 August